2Q26 Small-Cap Recap — Royce

 Source: FactSet.

-Small-Cap’s Estimated Earnings Growth is Expected to Be Higher Than Large-Cap’s in 2026
+Small-Cap’s Estimated Earnings Growth Is Expected to Remain Higher Than Large-Cap’s in 2026 and 2027

 One-Year EPS Growth